-In Pakistan too, realization about the prosecution and punishment of white collar criminals, came with the promulgation of National Accountability Bureau (NAB) Ordinance 1999, anti-corruption laws and the previous Ehtisab Act 1997, which primarily catered to white-collar crimes.
+In Pakistan too, realization about prosecution and punishment of white-collar criminals came with the promulgation of the National Accountability Bureau (NAB) Ordinance 1999, anti-corruption laws and the previous Ehtisab Act 1997, which primarily catered to white-collar crimes.
 Under Section 14 of the NAB Ordinance, the presumption of innocence has been done away with and the onus of proof is placed on the accused.
 Similarly, under Section 4 of the Prevention of Corruption Act 1947, presumption of innocence on part of the accused has been done away with and the burden of proof lies on the accused.

 - has been the President of Pakistan or the Governor of a Province;

-- is, or has been the Prime Minister, Chairman Senate, Speaker of the National Assembly, Deputy Speaker National Assembly, federal Minister, Minister of State, Attorney General and other law officer appointed under the Central Law Officers Ordinance 1970 (VII of 1970), advisor or consultant to the Prime Minister, special assistant to the Prime Minister, federal Parliamentary Secretary, Member of Parliament, Auditor General, political secretary, holds or has held a post or office with the rank or status of a federal Minister or Minister of State, and includes many public office holders in the provinces and local bodies, etc.
+- is, or has been the Prime Minister, Senate Chair, Speaker of the National Assembly, Deputy Speaker National Assembly, federal Minister, Minister of State, Attorney General and other law officer appointed under the Central Law Officers Ordinance 1970 (VII of 1970), advisor or consultant to the Prime Minister, Special Assistant to the Prime Minister, federal Parliamentary Secretary, Member of Parliament, Auditor General, political secretary, holds or has held a post or office with the rank or status of a federal Minister or Minister of State, and includes many public office holders in the provinces and local bodies, etc.

 Increase in industrialization and manufacturing of almost all products through modern, technical and sophisticated processes and increase in international trade/ business, e-commerce and e-banking has resulted in a wide range of white-collar criminals in the business world going unpunished for want of compatible training in investigation and prosecution agencies, leaving many white-collar crimes without prosecution and punishment.

-It becomes necessary for the third world countries to consider upgrading their age-old criminal law to meet the growing need for checking, identifying, prosecuting and punishing white collar crimes committed in the corporate sector and public offices.
+It becomes necessary for developing and third world countries to consider upgrading their age-old criminal law to meet the growing need for checking, identifying, prosecuting and punishing white-collar crimes committed in the corporate sector and public offices.

 Prosecution and Punishment